Execution chamber: Locations

 Death penalty abolished in 2020.
 All remaining inmate's death sentences were commuted to life imprisonment by Gov. Jared Polis immediately upon abolition.

 Death penalty abolished in 2012.
 All remaining inmates death sentences were commuted to life imprisonment by the Connecticut Supreme Court in 2015.

 Death penalty abolished in 2011.
 All condemned prisoners sentences were commuted to life imprisonment by Gov. Pat Quinn immediately upon abolition.

 Death penalty abolished in 2013.
 Remaining inmate's death sentences were commuted to life imprisonment by Gov. Martin O'Malley in 2014.

 Death penalty abolished in 2019; one prisoner, Michael K. Addison, remains on death row under sentence of death.

 Death penalty abolished in 2007.
 All remaining inmate's death sentences were commuted to life imprisonment by Gov. Jon Corzine immediately upon abolition.

 Death penalty abolished in 2009.
 All remaining inmates death sentences were commuted to life imprisonment by the New Mexico Supreme Court in 2019.

 Death penalty abolished in 2007.
 All remaining inmates death sentences were commuted to life imprisonment by the New York Court of Appeals immediately upon abolition.

 Closed in 2008 under David Paterson's administration.

+Prison housing execution chamber closed in March 2026, capital punishment statute still legal in Pennsylvania, but under moratorium.

 Death penalty abolished in 2021.
 All remaining inmates death sentences were automatically commuted to life imprisonment under the abolition statute.

 Death penalty abolished in 2018.
 All remaining inmates death sentences were commuted to life imprisonment by the Washington Supreme Court immediately upon abolition.

 If an execution does occur, the state will use its parole board meeting room at the state prison.